Follow us

 Amazon has loads of tricks and tools you can use to try and gain an advantage over your competition.

-You’ve got multiple types of advertising tools (Sponsored Products, Sponsored Brands, Sponsored Display etc.), different bidding strategies and lots of options for how to layout your page.
+You’ve got multiple types of advertising tools (Sponsored Products, Sponsored Brands, Sponsored Display, etc.), different bidding strategies, and lots of options for how to layout your page.

-But how do you determine perhaps the most important thing about your private label product?
+But how do you determine perhaps the most important thing about your private-label product?
 The price.

-Much of the time it is the single most determinative factor in a shoppers choice of what to buy, so you better make sure you get it right, otherwise you could see your competitors taking your business by undercutting you, or you could leave money on the table that you would otherwise have earned.
+Much of the time it is the single most determinative factor in a shopper's choice of what to buy, so you better make sure you get it right, otherwise you could see your competitors taking your business by undercutting you, or you could leave money on the table that you would otherwise have earned.

 The vast majority of sales on Amazon happen through search, and most of those happen on the first page, meaning that competition is intense before shoppers even get onto your page.
 Since products are all listed on top of each other on a results page, there is nowhere to hide from potentially better deals offered by your rivals.